Granular segregation across flow geometries: a closure model for the particle segregation velocity: Comparison with a previous segregation-velocity model

 where $k=2.3$.
 Hence, we use this velocity profile to determine $\dot\gamma$ and $\partial \dot\gamma/\partial z$, and we assume the pressure at the free surface to be the pressure of a single layer of particles, $p_0=\rho\phi g \bar d$.
 The pressure profile is $p(z)=\rho\phi g (\bar d +\delta-z) \cos\theta$, and the feed concentrations of the two particle species are $c_l=c_s=0.5$.

-The predictions from the linear segregation velocity model (\ref{eq:linear}) and the force based model (\ref{eq:w}) are generally consistent with each other across all three size ratios, as shown in figure~\ref{fig:comparison}.
-Both methods also agree with measurements of the local segregation velocity from the simulations, except near the free surface, particularly for $R_d=2$, 2.5.
+Predictions of the linear segregation-velocity model (\ref{eq:linear}) and the force-based model (\ref{eq:w}) are generally consistent with each other for all three size ratios, as shown in figure~\ref{fig:comparison}.
+Both methods also match measurements of the local segregation velocity from the simulations, except near the free surface, particularly for $R_d=2$ and $2.5$.
 Note that in all cases, the small and large particles are assumed to be perfectly mixed with a uniform concentration of $c_l=c_s=0.5$ at this location in the flow, which implies equal but opposite segregation velocities for the two particle species.
 This is indeed the case for the measured segregation velocity for $R_d=1.5$ and 2, where the segregation velocities for both species are nearly symmetric about zero.
-However, for $R_d=2.5$, the asymmetry in the measured segregation velocities of the two particle species suggests that some segregation may have already occurred in the feed zone.
+However, for $R_d=2.5$, the asymmetry in the measured segregation velocities of the two particle species suggests that some segregation has occurred in the feed zone.
 In this case, while both (\ref{eq:linear}) and (\ref{eq:w}) accurately predict the segregation velocity of the large particles, they tend to overestimate the segregation velocity of the small particles.

 In all cases in figure~\ref{fig:comparison}, the force-based model over-predicts the segregation velocities in the near-surface region ($z/H>0.9$).
 Similar to the chute flow results in figure~\ref{fig:chute}, this discrepancy is likely attributed to the dilute flow with diminishing pressure near the free surface, as well as the additional challenges associated with delineating the free surface when employing a cut-off solid fraction as the defining criterion \citep{duan_modelling_2021}.
 Nevertheless, the close agreement between the force-based model (\ref{eq:w}) and the linear segregation velocity model (\ref{eq:linear}), along with their collective agreement with the measured segregation velocity for $z/H<0.9$, provides compelling evidence that the two models are consistent with one another and that the linear segregation model provides a reasonable simplification for heap flow and other free surface flow scenarios.